OpenTechFund/secure-email/README.md

 **Federation**: Pixelated follows the idea of infrastructure as code to facilitate the setup and maintenance of email servers.
 It builds on [LEAP's nicknym protocol](https://leap.se/en/docs/design/nicknym) to discover and validate public keys.

 **Application**: The Pixelated User Agent (MUA) is a HTML5 javascript (FlightJS) application with a python backend.
-The application can also be installed locally and connected against the Pixelated platform or any leap provider with enabled email support.
+The application can also be installed locally and connected against the Pixelated platform or any LEAP provider with enabled email support.

 **Limitations**: In some set ups of Pixelated, the user's private keys are stored on the server in order to facilitate usability for a broad public (handling of key material).
 Pixelated assumes some level of trust to the server (e.g. self hosted for a particular organisation) and a high level of federation.
 In the current implementation, security properties of forward secrecy and metadata production are not end-to-end.